Tangmc-kawa/cell_segment_show/README.md

 | 1552     | 1483     | 16       | 4          |
 | 1377     | 343      | 18       | 1          |

-The position of rnas belonging to each cell will be converted to a 3d array where each point represents a rna and the point's value represents cell index.
+The position of rnas belonging to each cell will be converted to a set of convex hull functions and fill a specific size of 3d array where each point represents a rna and the point's value represents cell index according the convex hull functions.
 The index will be the gray scale of output 3d tif file.

-If the 3d tif file is ready, you can read the tif file as a 3d array and perform convex hull on the array algorithm directly.